dell/common-github-actions/docs/COMMITTER_GUIDE.md

 * Forget to keep thing simple.
 * Create technical debt.
 Fix-in-place and make it the highest priority above everything else.

-## Do
+### Do

 * Keep it simple.
-* Good work, your best everytime.
+* Good work, your best every time.
 * Keep the design of your software clean and maintainable.
 * Squash your commits, avoid merges.
 * Be active.
 Committers that are not active may have their permissions suspended.
 * Write tests for all your deliverables.
 * Automate everything.
 * Maintain a high code coverage, equal to or greater than 90%.
 * Keep an open communication with other Committers.
 * Ask questions.
 * Document your contributions and remember to keep it simple.

-# People
+## People

 | Name  |  GitHub ID  |  Nickname  |
 |-------|-------------|------------|
 |       |             |            |